logzio/logz-docs/_source/logzio_collections/_log-sources/openshift.md

 <!-- tab:start -->
 <div id="custom">

+OpenShift is a family of containerization software products developed by Red Hat.
+Deploy this integration to ship logs from your OpenShift cluster to Logz.io.
 Deploy this integration to ship logs from your OpenShift cluster to Logz.io.
 This integration will deploy the daemonset with your custom configuration.

 **Before you begin, you'll need**: